reuse bow valley:

 Looking for free materials or items?

-Reusers can browse available listings in the Reuse Bow Valley Facebook Group and arrange pick-up directly from contributors
+Browse available materials in the Reuse Bow Valley Facebook Group and arrange pick-up directly with the person offering them.

 What items do we accept?